Ademolacode/Microsoft-SOC-Analyst-Portfolio/README.md

 ## Purpose

 This repository documents a structured SOC investigation programme completed across a self-built Microsoft 365 E5 cloud lab.
-It is not a walkthrough of tool configuration — the emphasis throughout is on **investigation quality**: how to validate telemetry, correlate across domains, test hypotheses, and produce documentation that is actually useful to another analyst.
+It is not a walkthrough of tool configuration; the emphasis throughout is on **investigation quality**, how to validate telemetry, correlate across domains, test hypotheses, and produce documentation that is actually useful to another analyst.
 The work here also serves a research purpose.
-Each investigation uncovered a consistent pattern: the most significant threats were only visible when data from email, identity, and endpoint domains were combined.
-That observation is the foundation of a separate research programme on ML-based cross-domain detection — see [Related Work](#related-work) below.
+Each investigation uncovered a consistent pattern; the most significant threats were only visible when data from email, identity, and endpoint domains were combined.

 ---